Gila-Johanna-Hofmann/flopchooser/README.md

 Project is *finished*

 # Sources
-I used the basic structure of the html and app-component from ["Fundamentals of Angular"-tutorial by Joe Eames](https://thinkster.io/tutorials/fundamentals-of-angular-getting-started) to modify and added all of the logic and styling.
+I used and modified the basic structure of the html and app-component from ["Fundamentals of Angular"-tutorial by Joe Eames](https://thinkster.io/tutorials/fundamentals-of-angular-getting-started) and added all of the logic and styling.